akndesign/Front-End-Challenge/README.md

 ### General bug fixes, wider browser and mobile support

 As we developed this on a single MacBook Pro on a relatively quick deadline, I am aware that the functionality may not be supported on older browsers and mobile devices (except for IE6, that browser can gracefully go to pasture!).
-Please keep this in mind that the best way to view this exercise is on a Chrome browser, using an Apple device like a MacBook.
+Please keep in mind that the best way to view this exercise is on a Chrome browser, using an Apple device like a MacBook.

 ### Press enter